 • The best case scenario is clearly an increase in resource budget, however from a realistic perspective it would be desirable for our budget to be rolled forward at £15.3m and the ring-fenced resource budget linked to the delivery of feed official controls is transferred to FSS (£0.3m).
-Over and above this, we would ideally be allocated an additional capital budget linked to our increased digital capability requirements which would reduce any pressure on transferring resource budget to meet capital spend requirements.
+Over and above this, we would ideally be allocated an additional budget to deliver any post-Brexit consequentials and be allocated a capital budget linked to our increased digital capability requirements which would reduce any pressure on transferring resource budget to meet capital spend requirements.